Medically reviewed by Drugs.com. Last updated on Dec 9, 2020.

 - Spread of disease.
 Body lice can carry and spread some bacterial diseases, such as typhus, relapsing fever or trench fever.

 To prevent body lice infestation, avoid having close physical contact or sharing bedding or clothing with anyone who has an infestation.
 Regular bathing and changing into clean clothing at least once a week also may help prevent and control the spread of body lice.

 You or your doctor can usually confirm a body lice infestation through a visual examination of your body and clothing items.
 The presence of eggs and moving lice confirms infestation.

-Body lice are primarily treated by thoroughly washing yourself and any contaminated items with soap and hot water.
-Dry cleaning and ironing clothing that cannot be washed is also effective.
+Body lice are primarily treated by thoroughly washing yourself and any contaminated items with soap and hot water and drying clothing and bedding in a machine dryer using the hot cycle.
+Dry cleaning and ironing clothing that cannot be washed also is effective.